rus55/Banner-editor/README.md

-В ветке master смотрите проект
+See the project in the master branch